Rubiel1/ramo/README.md

 This program reads several pdf's located on the folder and finds common prases among all files.
 It also returns all common words.

+You dont need to know how to code to use this program just follow the colab notebook at https://colab.research.google.com/drive/1gi2MkeeGeNUlhQ42dOOII6_NeHLlRsd6?usp=sharing

 The function analyzer has two parameters, the name of the folder and the size -the folder should be located at the same place that the file main,